-All atom simulations

-The simulations were performed using version 2.0 of the CAMPARI molecular modeling suite (http://camapri.sourceforge.net).
+All atom simulations: The simulations were performed using version 2.0 of the CAMPARI molecular modeling suite (http://camapri.sourceforge.net).
 This package provides full support for the ABSINTH implicit solvation model and forcefield paradigm (Vitalis and Pappu, 2009).
 In ABSINTH, the polypeptide chain and solution ions are modeled in atomistic detail.
 The solvent is modeled as a continuum that responds to conformational fluctuations through changes to atom-specific solvation states that modulate the reference free energies of solvation and solvent-mediated electrostatic interactions.
 All parameters for the forcefield were from the abs\3.2\opls.prm parameter file.
 Each simulation was initialized using a randomly generated self-avoiding conformation and distinct random seed.
-We set the simulation temperature to be 310 K and performed Metropolis Monte Carlo simulations using standard move sets that were previously deployed for simulations of other IDRs with intrinsic helicities (Das et al., 2012).
+We set the simulation temperature to be 310 K and performed Metropolis Monte Carlo simulations using standard move sets that were previously deployed for simulations of other IDRs with intrinsic helicities (Das, Crick and Pappu, 2012).

-Design constraints and GADIS software

-For PUMA, we use a numbering scheme that goes from 1 to 34.
+Design constraints and GADIS software: For PUMA, we use a numbering scheme that goes from 1 - 34.
 The overall amino acid composition is held fixed in the GADIS designs.
 All sequences were N-methylamidated at the N-terminus and acetylated at the C-terminus.
-Seven hydrophobic residues viz., W6, I10, L14, I17, A18, L21 and Y25 define the interfacial contacts between the folded PUMA sequence and Mcl-1.
+Seven hydrophobic residues viz., W6, I10, L14, I17, A18, L21, and Y25 define the interfacial contacts between the folded PUMA sequence and Mcl-1.
 Accordingly, these seven are set as being immutable in the GADIS designs.
-This implies that their positions are held fixed and the identities are not changed when the
+This implies that their positions are held fixed and the identities are not changed when the swap / slide moves are deployed to generated offspring sequences.
+The implementation of heuristics that guide the GADIS-based design of offspring sequences is shown in the form of pseudo-code and is included as Figure S1 of the supplementary material.
+The evaluation of objective functions, the selection of parent sequences, and the generation of offspring sequences were implemented in MATLAB.
+The code was designed to interface with outputs from CAMPARI-based simulations.

-UV-CD experiments

-For the experiments, we purchased peptides with capped termini in pure form from Watsonbio Sciences.
+UV-CD experiments: For the experiments, we purchased peptides with capped termini in pure form from Watsonbio Sciences.
 Mass spectrometry analysis from the vendor combined with amino acid analysis confirmed the identities of the peptides.
 All the peptides were reconstituted using 50 mM Sodium Phosphate pH 7.0, 0.05% (v/v) Tween 20.
 To remove residual salts, peptides were exchanged into 50 mM Sodium Phosphate pH 7.0, 0.05% (v/v) Tween 20 using HiTrap Desalting columns (GE Healthcare).
-The peptide concentrations for CD experiments were estimated using the absorbance measurements and use of Beer-Lambert law with an extinction coefficient of 7113 M-1 cm-1 at 280 nm.
+The peptide concentrations for CD experiments were estimated using the absorbance measurements and use of Beer-Lambert law with an extinction coefficient of 7113 $M^{-1}$ cm-1 at 280 nm.
 Final peptide stock concentrations were determined from the mean of two amino acid analysis runs.
-The final concentrations for UV-CD measurements were small and in the range of 2.5-10 μM.
-Care was taken to ensure that the results of our measurements are not confounded by peptide oligomerization.
+The final concentrations for UV-CD measurements were small and in the range of 2.5-10 $\mu$ M. Care was taken to ensure that the results of our measurements are not confounded by peptide oligomerization.